Nick-ODonoghue/random-quote-generator/README.md

 Working with APIs, I used an eventListener on DOMContentLoaded.
 With this I wrote an async function "getQuote" that called on page load, enabling a quote to appear on the page everytime it is view.
 Within this function I used a try catch for the fetch API method.

+Styling with bootstrap.
+Whilst I'm not 100% sold on using css framworks, I'm happy this site doesn't immediately scream BOOTSTRAP when viewed.

+\*\*UPDATE
 I decided to add to this app as I wanted a feature to be able to save a favourite quote.
-So looked into local storage.
+So I looked into local storage.
 Once I had a grasp on that I added the js code needed to allow users to add and remove their favourite quote.
 Everytime the page is reloaded the app will look to see if they have a favourite quote saved and load it for them on first use.

-Styling with bootstrap.
-Whilst I'm not 100% sold on using css framworks, I'm happy this site doesn't immediately scream BOOTSTRAP when viewed.

 <br>